j-m-mueller/Growth-Product-Estimator/README.md

 * pX = term for biomass-related product formation
 * pµ = term for growth-related product formation

-The data file can be specified in *config.py*.
-Please provide data in the form of a *.csv*-file containing the following headers:
+Reads data from an input .csv file and estimates parameters based on provided initial estimates and bounds.

+Adjustments to paths and parameters can be made via *config.yml*.

+The input *.csv* file is expected to have the columns:

 * t = time
 * X = biomass
 * S = substrate
 * P = product

+Please run the *demonstrator-notebook.ipynb* for a demonstration.

 Literature:
 * Jacques Monod.
 The Growth of Bacterial Cultures.
 Ann Rev Microbiol., 1949; 3:371.